kabeer11000/docs/client@web/README.md

-# Kabeer Docs
+# DocFlow

-A modern legal document collaboration platform built with Next.js 15, React 19, and TypeScript.
-Kabeer Docs enables legal professionals to draft, review, and sign documents with real-time collaboration capabilities.
+A modern document collaboration platform built with Next.js 15, React 19, and TypeScript.
+DocFlow enables teams to draft, review, and manage documents with real-time collaboration capabilities.

 ## Overview

-Kabeer Docs is a comprehensive legal document management system designed for law firms and legal departments.
-The platform provides real-time collaborative editing, secure e-signature workflows, and comprehensive document organization tools.
+DocFlow is a comprehensive document management system designed for teams of all types.
+The platform provides real-time collaborative editing, secure document workflows, and comprehensive document organization tools.

 ## Tech Stack